bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/gan-de.md

 title: Gan De
 born: -400
 died: -340
-keywords: Gan De, Chinese, Astronomy, Mathematics, Negative Numbers, Continued Fraction, Pi, Algebraic, Quadratic Formula, Right Angle, Trigonometry, Compass-and-Straightedge
+keywords: gan de,gan
-description: Gan De, one of earliest Chinese astronomers, compiled mathematics texts & pioneered mathematical concepts like negative numbers, pi, quadratic equations & trigonometry.
+description: Gan De was one of the earliest of the Chinese astronomers.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---